 Dr Ali Clark is senior curator, responsible for collections from Oceania and the Americas.

 Ali received her MA (2007) from the Sainsbury Research Unit at the University of East Anglia and her PhD (2013) from the Menzies Centre for Australian Studies, King’s College London.
-She has previously worked on a Getty Funded project (2007-2009) to document photographs from Oceania and the Americas at the British Museum, and an exhibition of contemporary Anishinaabe art at the October Gallery in London.
+She has previously worked at the October Gallery, The British Museum and the Museum of Archaeology and Anthropology, University of Cambridge.
 She is the editor for the Journal of Museum Ethnography.

 Clark, A. and A. McLaren (2019).
 ‘Captain Cook Upon Changing Seas: Indigenous Voices and Reimaging at the British Museum’.
 Journal of Pacific History.
 DOI: 10.1080/00223344.2019.1663390